 One of the simplest ways to gather footage is in the comfort of your home.
 Whether you're just taking some simple shots from around your home to act as your unique stock footage, or you have your home studio allowing for all sorts of creative endeavours, gaining footage from your own home sounds like a great idea.
 However, even this is not risk-free.
 Not all homeowners insurance policies will cover home-based businesses, as they are not commercial property.
 You will likely require additional coverage to protect your home and any equipment you store there, which involves keeping your broker up to date on any business conducted within your home.

 Like most exciting businesses, videography has plenty of expensive equipment.
 Even if you're a fresh-faced, young freelance videographer, you will likely have a fancy camera or two, a tripod, a computer powerful enough to handle an overwhelming editing program, and multiple places to store back-ups of all your footage.
 Many videographers even have expensive mobile devices to support their business.
 The problem is how fragile a lot of this equipment can sometimes be.
-Water damage, pushing equipment too hard when moving it, or a bystander simply stepping on something by accident can cost a videographer such as yourself hundreds of dollars, and there's the constant threat of your stuff getting stolen.
+Water damage, pushing equipment too hard when moving it, or a bystander simply stepping on something by accident can cost a videographer such as yourself hundreds of dollars, and even if you do your best to prevent theft of your equipment, there's the constant threat of your stuff getting stolen.
 Having the right tools and equipment coverage can ensure that one of these incidents doesn't damage your business.